Arize-ai/phoenix/README.md

 ```

 Next, visualize your embeddings and inspect problematic clusters of your production data.

-TODO(#297): Include GIF where we navigate to embeddings, zoom in and rotate, and select a cluster.

 Don't forget to close the app when you're done.